Goat Island on New Year’s Eve Review

 The organisation of ferries to and from Darling Harbour was very well done When you buy your tickets; you can choose the 6.30pm or the 7.30pm ferry.

 We went with the first one which I think was a good choice.
 We arrived at the wharf about 5.30pm to line up, but I am not sure this was necessary as everyone with a ticket gets on.

 What is it like on Goat Island on NYE?

-With are 3 large grassy areas that all have great views to the bridge we found a nice spot pretty quickly.
-There were a couple of picnic tables but it’s mostly grass seating.
-It had rained a few days before and the ground was still a bit damp so considering bringing something to keep you dry.
+With are three large grassy areas that all have great views of the bridge we found a nice spot pretty quickly.
+There were a couple of picnic tables, but it’s mostly sitting on the grass.
+It had rained a few days before, and the ground was still a bit damp so considering bringing something to keep you dry.

 Is it worth the money?